 None is the best (in my book).

 Fluorescence can affect the price of the stone as well.
-Usually when you find an exceptional Diamond Deal (cheap), it’s because the Diamond is either Cut Poor, or the Diamond has Fluorescence.
-That stone may sound like a great deal, but it may not look so hot!
+Usually when you find an exceptional diamond deal (cheaper), it’s because the diamond is either cut poor (bad make), or the diamond has fluorescence.
+That stone may sound like a great deal, but it may not look so hot.

 Comments are nothing to worry about.
 They are just another way to identify your stone.

 17) Additional inscription:

 If your diamond is laser inscribed (not by GIA), that inscription will show up here (as in this example).
 If your diamond is a hearts and arrows branded diamond, the report will read: H&A.

 Again, these are just another way to characterize and identify your stone.